jeremiahsnapp/dev-lxc/README.md

 1. LXC 1.0 Containers - Resource efficient servers with fast start/stop times and standard init
 2. Btrfs - Efficient storage backend provides fast, lightweight container cloning
 3. Dnsmasq - DHCP networking and DNS resolution
-4. Base containers - Containers that are built to resemble a traditional server
+4. Platform Images - Images that are built to resemble a traditional server
 5. ruby-lxc - Ruby bindings for liblxc
 6. YAML - Simple, customizable definition of clusters; No more setting ENV variables
 7. Build process closely follows online installation documentation
+8. Images - Images are created during the cluster's build process which makes rebuilding a cluster very fast.

 Its containers, standard init, networking and build process are designed to be similar to what you would build if you follow the online installation documentation so the end